 Data-led Academy aims to be a place for anybody, irrespective of their technical know-how, to learn how to work with data.
 We believe that everybody should feel comfortable talking about data and should be empowered to make data-led decisions.

-Our goal is to democratize access to knowledge about data and enabling knowledge workers to do better, high-impact, fulfilling work!
+Our mission is to democratize access to knowledge about data and enable knowledge workers to do better, high-impact, fulfilling work!

 Hey!
 I’m Arpit 👋